-88. A scheduled commercial bank (including WOS of a foreign bank subject to paragraph 13) bank is permitted to offer Doorstep Banking facilities to its customers (including individuals, Corporate, PSUs, Government Departments, etc.), with the approval of its Board in accordance with the guidelines issued by RBI from time to time.
-89. A bank shall take into account the various risks that may arise on account of offering doorstep banking services to customers directly or through agents and take effective steps to manage the same.
+77. A scheduled bank is permitted to offer Doorstep Banking facilities to its customers (including individuals, Corporate, PSUs, Government Departments, etc.), with the approval of its Board in accordance with the guidelines issued by RBI from time to time.
+78. A bank shall take into account the various risks that may arise on account of offering doorstep banking services to customers directly or through agents and take effective steps to manage the same.
 The bank shall specifically consider prescribing cash limits for their agents and customers in this regard.